derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 - `*` Multiplication
 - `/` Division

-The combination of these four operators and the assignment operator give us coders a ton of power.
+These four operators in combination with the assignment operator give us coders a ton of power.
 For example, we gain the core ability to animate and otherwise move, resize, scale, and transform visual elements with ease.
 In fact, here is a primitive example using HTML (structure), CSS (style), and JavaScript (behavior):

 HTML
 ```html